 These boots were made for walking - as are Adelaide's streets.
 Catch up with a local guide and let them lead to the city's attractions and beyond.

-is a fantastic city to for a walking as it's all so easily accessible, meaning you cover a lot of ground in a short distance.
+Adelaide is a fantastic city to for a walking as it's all so easily accessible, meaning you cover a lot of ground in a short distance.

 Yella Umbrella Walking Tours, Adelaide

 This fascinating two-hour tour starts off on North Terrace, where you learn about the colony’s development and many of the important personalities of the age.
-Yella Umbrella Walking Tours start at 10am from Monday to Saturday, depending on bookings.
-They cost $30.
+It ends at the Adelaide Central Market.

 Adelaide Ghost & Dark History Tours, Adelaide

-has its fair share of things that go bump in the night.
+As with most historical cities, Adelaide has its fair share of things that go bump in the night.
 The owner of Adelaide Haunted Horizons Ghost Tours

 , Alison Oborn, gives you the shivers as she takes you around the historic areas of Adelaide while pointing out various murders, apparitions, suicides, and forgotten executions.

 There are the ghosts of Government House to reckon with, and those that reside for eternity at the Adelaide Gaol.
 And there’s the tragic tale of a young maid who lost her love and is still waiting to find him.
 It’s the perfect combination of history and spooks.